Environmental Management System

 In addition, we are developing comprehensive activities by sharing information on new legal and regulatory trends as well as incidents of other companies within the Group.

-In fiscal 2022, there were no reports of violations of environmental laws or regulations including transgressions relating to the disposal of waste, wastewater discharge, and contamination.
+In fiscal 2021, there were no reports of violations of environmental laws or regulations including transgressions relating to the disposal of waste, wastewater discharge, and contamination.
 There were also no reports on incidences of administrative guidance.
+There was one minor incidence of fire and one of heavy oil leakage.
+There were no complaints (see p.
+174).
+Moving forward, SEKISUI CHEMICAL Group will continue to work to ensure compliance with all statutory and regulatory requirements while promoting thoroughgoing safety.

 Expansion of EMS Overseas